-No federal highway design regulations require the use of LOS targets explicitly, though regulations indirectly include LOS by pointing agencies to design guidelines in the Green Book, which include recommended LOS targets for various facility types.
-Developed independently from, but with some coordination with, USDOT, the HCM and Green Book do not set legal standards for how LOS targets should be used by state or local transportation officials; instead, the two documents provide industry guidance for how to compute LOS and use it to rate highway performance.
-However, this guidance may be misinterpreted by state and local transportation experts and decisionmakers who mistakenly point to perceived federal requirements as the reason for employing LOS in the ways that they do.
+No federal highway design regulations require the use of LOS targets explicitly, though regulations indirectly include LOS by pointing agencies to the Green Book, which includes recommended LOS targets for various facility types.
+Developed independently from, but with some coordination with, USDOT, the HCM and Green Book provide industry guidance for how to compute LOS and use it to rate highway performance.
+These elements of the Green Book do not set legal standards for Federal-aid projects.
+However, this guidance in the Green Book and HCM may be misinterpreted by some state and local transportation experts and decisionmakers, who may mistakenly perceive the use of LOS alone as federally required.

-Federal laws and regulations mention LOS directly only in relation to the National Environmental Policy Act (NEPA) and project selection with federal funds.
-Various federal guides and technical documents point to LOS as one of various potential measures, and many also note the limitations of LOS, especially as a system-wide performance measure.
+Federal laws and regulations mention LOS directly in only a few instances, including in relation to the National Environmental Policy Act (NEPA)6 and project selection with federal funds.7 Various federal guides and technical documents point to LOS as one of various potential measures, and many also note the limitations of LOS, especially as a system-wide performance measure.

 As the USDOT continues the process of transitioning to a broader base of performance measures with the MAP-21 and FAST performance management requirements, the Department has clarified the role of LOS while also providing greater flexibility in how states and localities can meet targets through design, operations, and process.
-Responding to the mistaken perception held by some state and local planners and engineers that the USDOT requires not only the use of LOS in roadway design but also the attainment of a certain LOS score, FHWA published a memo in May 2016 to clarify that "FHWA does not have regulations or policies that require specific minimum LOS values for projects on the NHS."
+Responding to the mistaken perception held by some state and local planners and engineers that USDOT requires not only the use of LOS in roadway design but also the attainment of a certain LOS score, FHWA published a memo in May 2016 to clarify that "FHWA does not have regulations or policies that require specific minimum LOS values for projects on the NHS."